In November 2020, major DBS changes were made to the criminal record disclosure rule regarding offences made.

 How To Apply for a Standard or Enhanced DBS Check

+Hopefully this article has answered your questions about the recent DBS changes.
 You can apply for Standard and Enhanced DBS checks for your employees via Aaron’s Department’s Online DBS system.
 Our online system uses automatic error checking, keeps you updated every step of the process, and provides you with support from our team of DBS experts.

 When using Aaron’s Department for Standard and Enhanced DBS checks, you can take the stress out of the application process, whilst saving time and money!